Academic Catalog

 ENG-201 WOMEN & LITERATURE

-This course will study feminine sensibility as revealed in literary themes and characterizations through a study of works written by women.
+A study of feminine sensibility as revealed in literary themes and characterizations through a study of works written by women.
+Through reading, the course highlights aspects of intersectional identity, explores nuances of cultural and historical influences, engages with potential cultural biases, recognizes systemic sociocultural factors, and encourages empathy.

 Requisite(s): Must complete ENG-121